 The Davidson County School System participates in the National School Lunch Program

 Sponsored by the United States Department of Agriculture (USDA) which permits the school system to offer free and reduced priced meals to students who qualify.
-Due to reporting requirements, the child nutrition program cannot permit excessive and reoccurring charges of meals.
-Customers may, however, pay for meals in advance.
+Due to reporting requirements, the child nutrition program cannot permit excessive and recurring charges of meals.
+Customers may pay for meals in advance.

 - Families who wish to apply for free or reduce meals must complete an application each year.
 The family of any DCS student may submit an application at any time during the school year.
 Applications are available in each school’s cafeteria, main office, or on the DCS website.